Image via the Boston Globe

 For starters, the City of Quincy has been slapped with a wrongful death suit over the 2019 Squantum sucker punching homicide with the widow seeking $8 million at last report.

-Reasonable assessments of this tragedy are that the City of Quincy has no viable defense whatsoever for the wrongful death suit.
+Reasonable assessments of this tragedy have found that the City of Quincy has no viable defense whatsoever for the wrongful death suit.

 For example, the City of Quincy is the landlord of the bar tied to the homicide and is thus legally in the crosshairs as regards liability as the deep pocket given the legal doctrine of joint and several liability.